lkell/skills-assessment-data-engineer/README.md

 ### b.
 Also for each month, what is the probability that Ms. Sandiego is armed AND wearing a jacket, but NOT a hat?
 What general observations about Ms. Sandiego can you make from this?

-The data table, created from the **dbo_ana.monthly_armed_jacket_no_hat_probs**, is displayed below.
-The probabilities of this combination of behaviors happening during a sighting is very low for each month, hovering roughly between 3% and 5%.
-The month with the lowest probability for this is November, which has 2.4%.
-The month with the highest probability of this happening is June, with 4.7%.
+The data table, created from the **monthly_armed_jacket_no_hat_probs** view, is displayed below.
+The probabilities of the combined behaviors is very low for each month, hovering roughly between 3% and 5%.
+The month with the lowest probability is November, at 2.4%.
+The month with the highest probability is June, at 4.7%.

 |month_sighted|round|
 |-------------|-----|